 Take a tour of the Residenz, a vast complex built by two prince-bishops brothers.
 Take a gander at the marvelous staircase and the largest fresco in the world and be amazed by the Kaisersaal!

 While you’re in town, find a wine festival.
-During the summer months, there is always a festival to be found!
+During the summer months, there is always a wine festival to be found and the town even turns into a Wine Village (Weindorf)!
 You’re in wine country, and there is no shortage of wine, so drink up!

 Rothenburg ob der Tauber

-By far one of the best known towns on the Romantic Road is Rothenburg ob der Tauber which receives some 2 million visitors per year.
-Surrounded by its Medieval walls and endless half-timbered houses, it makes strolling through this town feel like a fairy tale come true.
+By far one of the most popular town on the Romantic Road is Rothenburg ob der Tauber which receives some 2 million visitors per year.
+It is the epitome of a medieval walled city in Germany as it is still completely surrounded by its medieval walls!
+Endless colorful half-timbered houses make strolling through this town feel like a fairy tale come true.
 This is one town, you do NOT want to miss!

 Again, most of the town was destroyed during the Second World War, but it was quickly rebuilt to its former glory from donations around the world.
-Stroll along the Medieval walls and read some of the names of the donators.
+Some of the most popular things to do in Rothenburg ob der Tauber include strolling along the Medieval walls and read some of the names of the donators.
 When you get to the Röderturm (Röder Tower), climb to the top for an amazing panoramic view over the town!
 You’ll pay a small entrance fee once you nearly reach the top to a gentleman waiting for you!

 Snap a photo of the towns two most iconic houses, the Gerlauchschmiede as well as the Plönlein with Kobolzeller Steige and Spitalgasse.
 Then when you’re done, find all the towers that were once used to safe guard the town.

-St. George’s Minster is a 15th century Gothic style church which dominates the town.
+One of the most interesting things to do in Dinkelsbühl is visiting St. George’s Minster, a 15th century Gothic style church which dominates the town.
 The main alter is definitely worth a visit.
 And when you’re done checking out the inside, climb up the tower for a view over the town.

 The best part of the town is the Weinmarkt, or Wine Market.
 Colorful gabled buildings line the market, dating from around 1600.
 Here you’ll find many restaurants and cafes along the promenade making for an enjoyable and surprisingly exciting town to visit!

 Located in the Donau-Ries district, Nördlingen is the third of three medieval walled towns on the Romantic Road, it’s has by far one of the most interesting origins.
 The town is surprisingly built entirely inside of a massive crater, that was created some 14 million years ago when a meteorite struck the Earth!
 So, that makes it all the more worth visiting!
 It wasn’t until 1960 that two American scientists discovered that the town was in fact built inside of a crater!
-Today, it’s called the Nördlinger-Ries, or the Ries Crater.
+Today, it’s called the Ries Crater (Nördlinger-Ries), also known as the Nördlingen Crater.

 The town is dominated by the Gothic-style Saint George’s Church which I highly recommend climbing the church tower for a breathtaking panoramic view over the town!
 You’ll pay a small entrance fee once you nearly reach the top to a gentleman waiting for you!
 Obviously, not open during the winter.